api-platform/docs/core/filters.md

 retrieve data from the database.
 They are only applied to collections.
 If you want to deal with the DQL query generated to retrieve items, [extensions](extensions.md) are the way to go.

-A Doctrine ORM filter is basically a class implementing the `ApiPlatform\Core\Bridge\Doctrine\Orm\Filter\FilterInterface`.
+A Doctrine ORM filter is basically a class implementing the `ApiPlatform\Doctrine\Orm\Filter\FilterInterface`.
-API Platform includes a convenient abstract class implementing this interface and providing utility methods: `ApiPlatform\Core\Bridge\Doctrine\Orm\Filter\AbstractFilter`.
+API Platform includes a convenient abstract class implementing this interface and providing utility methods: `ApiPlatform\Doctrine\Orm\Filter\AbstractFilter`.

 In the following example, we create a class to filter a collection by applying a regexp to a property.
 The `REGEXP` DQL function used in this example can be found in the [`DoctrineExtensions`](https://github.com/beberlei/DoctrineExtensions)